langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 >    public static HtmlElement ul(…)

-will generate `<ul>` element and so on
+will generate `<ul>` element and so on.

 Most functions have two arguments: first one is the attributes of the element (can be null) and the second is a list of nested elements (using params keyword).
-When rendered, they will generate the element tag, the attributes and all nested elements
+When rendered, they will generate the element tag, the attributes and all nested elements.
 Ex:

     public static HtmlElement div(HtmlAttributes? attrs = null, params HtmlElement[] elements)